 If you’ve decided to get an Aussiedoodle puppy, you’ve made a great choice!
 These dogs are extremely intelligent, loyal, and quick to learn.
 However, just like any other dog, you will need to housetrain your Aussiedoodle pup correctly.

-Training any dog does, however, need time and dedication on your part.
+Training any dog does, however, needs time and dedication on your part.
 Your new puppy will learn how to behave around the house and where to potty, depending on how consistent and effective your training is.

 Is It Difficult to House Train an Aussiedoodle?